thegricean/overinformativeness/experiments/10_distributional_learning/README.md

 - Included blocks: Production (Typicality would be the same as in Exp 14,15)
 - Participants: 15
 - Aim:
-	- Change listener from Daxy to human being to exclude possible overinformativeness effects, i.e., being more overinformative than usual to ensure that Daxy understands
+	- Change listener from Daxy to human being (Dan) to exclude possible overinformativeness effects, i.e., being more overinformative than usual to ensure that Daxy understands
 - No Results yet